Management of clinical trials during the COVID-19 pandemic: Notice to clinical trial sponsors

 - if consent is given verbally, read the consent to the prospective participant and provide an opportunity for the person to ask questions

-- make sure a witness is present and signs an attestation
+- ensure that in cases of verbal consent, a witness (can be a family member) is present and signs an attestation

-- a scanned copy of the attestation can be forwarded to the investigator by email or a picture of the signed attestation can be sent by email or text
+- a scanned copy of the attestation may be forwarded to the investigator by email or a picture of the signed attestation may be sent by email or text

-- the conversation may be recorded if it is not possible to have a witness (this recording becomes part of the trial records)
+- the conversation should be recorded if it isn't possible to have a witness (this recording becomes part of the trial records)

 - check to see if your research ethics board has requirements for an attestation (we do not require a specific form)